BuidlerHouse/UpTon/README.md

 1. **Token-Based Influence**: Top5 holders can access to Telegram settings of the community group.
 (Access changed on a daily basis.)
 2. **Self-Governance**: The community is fluid, decentralized, and leadership shifts naturally with token distribution.
-3. **Viral Stikcers**: Stikcers spread virally.
+3. **Viral Stickers**: Stikcers spread virally.
 Each token comes with a custom sticker in telegram.
 As community shares and sends stickers in chats, it naturally promotes your token.
 4. **People Can Come and Go**: Influence changes as people buy or sell tokens, keeping the community dynamic and evolving.
 5. **Fair Token Incentive**: Fair launch for all and the tokens are the natural incentive for people to contribute and be active.